TheAlgorithms/C/README.md

+# This is my changes
+# This is done by Me
 # The Algorithms - C # {#mainpage}
 <!-- the suffix in the above line is required for doxygen to consider this as the index page of the generated documentation site -->